 What to remember

-Embryo grading can be a cause of a great deal of worry before a transfer, but it’s important to remember that how an embryo is graded doesn’t always reflect its potential.
+Embryo grading can cause a great deal of worry before a transfer.
+However, remember that an embryo’s grade doesn’t always reflect its potential.
 Many embryos receive low grades by the embryologist only to become healthy babies.
 Contact us if you have any more questions or concerns.